-Summon includes all Virginia Tech theses and dissertations (print and electronic), the full text of all ProQuest Theses and Dissertations, all of NDLTD, and all the international dissertations from CRL.
+Summon includes all Virginia Tech theses and dissertations (print and electronic), the full text of all ProQuest Theses and Dissertations, all of NDLTD and other open access repositories, and all the international dissertations from CRL.
 It is the best source for finding theses and dissertations.

 This customized Addison search screen will find theses or dissertations published by Virginia Tech students (to find theses or dissertations published at other schools, use the databases listed below).
 This is particularly helpful in locating the library's bound theses and dissertations (i.e., pre-1997) that have not yet been scanned.
 All pre-1997 theses and dissertations are being scanned for online access as they circulate.You can search by author name, title, or degree-granting department.

 Includes more than 2.7 million citations to dissertation and theses from around the world along with more than 1.2 million full-text dissertations that are available for download in PDF format.
 More than 70,000 new full-text dissertations and theses are added yearly.
 Use ILLiad to request non-full-text theses or dissertations.
 1861-present.

 The Networked Digital Library of Theses and Dissertations indexes citations, abstracts, and full-text theses and dissertations from around the world.
 Many are available in full text through this database (otherwise you may be able to request a copy through interlibrary loan).
 Early 1900s-present.

 WorldCat Dissertations and Theses is a subset of the WorldCat catalog listing dissertation, theses, and some published materials from member libraries, including Virginia Tech. `

 Theses and dissertations published outside the United States will be more difficult to obtain.
 Interlibrary Loan will not borrow from libraries outside North America.
 Recently published documents may be available online.
 Use these tools to search for international theses and dissertations: